unam3/docs/src/guide/reusability/composables.md

 ### Naming {#naming}

-It is a convention to name composable functions with camelCase names that start with "use".
+Name composable functions with camelCase names that start with "use".

 ### Input Arguments {#input-arguments}